cerdmann/spring-boot-lab/README.md

   git push origin master
   ```

-1. Push the new pipeline and try out the release
+1. Push the new pipeline and try out the push to Pivotal Cloud Foundry
   * At your command line, from the root of your *lab* application.
 Execute the following command:

   ```